-- Keep your medical records updated!
-Insurance companies will penalize you if you’re records are incomplete.
+- Keep your medical records updated.
+Insurance companies will penalize you if your records are incomplete.

 The Best Outcome

-She was Approved at a Preferred rating class with a premium cost of $185 per year.
+She was approved at a Preferred rating class.

 The Okay Outcome

-When he applied for life insurance, he was approved for a Standard rating class with a premium of $479 per year.
+When he applied for life insurance, he was approved for a Standard rate.

 The Poor Outcome